openthread/ot-docs/site/en/codelabs/silabs-openthread-hardware/index.lab.md

 Hardware:

-1. 3 EFR32MGxx radio boards - you can use any combination of these devices.
-I used a BRD4166A as the RCP and two BRD4168As as Full Thread Devices.
+1. 3 EFR32MGxx radio boards - any combination of these devices can be used.
+This codelab uses a BRD4166A as the RCP and two BRD4168As as Full Thread Devices.

    * EFR32MG12 (BRD**4161A**, BRD**4166A**, BRD**4170A**, BRD**4304**A)
    * EFR32MG13 (BRD**4168A**)